 Founded in 1991, the Race and Ethnic Studies Institute (RESI) was established to highlight Texas A&M University’s strengths and academic leadership in research relating to the study of race and ethnicity and their various dimensions (e.g., intersections with class, gender, and sexuality; past, present, and future relevance to issues of education, immigration, politics, culture, and health).

 RESI was founded by Dr. Gail E. Thomas (1991-98) and Dr. Mitchell F. Rice (1999-2004).
 Dr. Thomas is Professor of Sociology, Soka University of America, Aliso Viejo, California and Dr. Rice is currently Professor of Political Science at Texas A&M University.
 In 2006 Dr. Joseph Jewell was named interim director until his departure in 2008.
-Dr. Sarah N. Gatson, Associate Professor in Sociology served as interim director until Dr. Verna M. Keith became the director in January 2010.
+Dr. Sarah N. Gatson, Associate Professor in Sociology served as interim director until Dr. Verna M. Keith became the director in January 2010, serving until 2018.
+In October, 2020, Dr. Troy Harden became the Director of RESI into the foreseeable future.